Combined tilings and separated set-systems

-\begin{quote} {\bf Abstract.} In 1998 Leclerc and Zelevinsky introduced the notion of \emph{weakly separated} collections of subsets of the ordered $n$-element set $[n]$ (using this notion to give a combinatorial characterization for quasi-commuting minors of a quantum matrix).
-They conjectured the purity of certain natural domains $\Dscr\subseteq 2^{[n]}$ (in particular, of the hyper-cube $2^{[n]}$ itself, and the hyper-simplex $\{X\subseteq[n]\colon |X|=m\}$ for $m$ fixed), where $\Dscr$ is called \emph{pure} if all maximal weakly separated collections in $\Dscr$ have equal cardinalities.
+\begin{quote} {\bf Abstract.} In 1998, Leclerc and Zelevinsky introduced the notion of \emph{weakly separated} collections of subsets of the ordered $n$-element set $[n]$ (using this notion to give a combinatorial characterization for quasi-commuting minors of a quantum matrix).
+They conjectured the purity of certain natural domains $\Dscr\subseteq 2^{[n]}$ (in particular, of the hypercube $2^{[n]}$ itself, and the hyper-simplex $\{X\subseteq[n]\colon |X|=m\}$ for $m$ fixed), where $\Dscr$ is called \emph{pure} if all maximal weakly separated collections in $\Dscr$ have the same cardinality.
 These conjectures have been answered affirmatively.

 In this paper, generalizing those earlier results, we reveal wider classes of pure domains in $2^{[n]}$.
-This is obtained as a consequence of our study of a novel geometric-combinatorial model for weakly separated set-systems, so-called \emph{combined (polygonal) tilings} on a zonogon, which yields a new insight in the area.
+This is obtained as a consequence of our study of a novel geometric--combinatorial model for weakly separated set-systems, so-called \emph{combined (polygonal) tilings} on a zonogon, which yields a new insight in the area.

 {\em Keywords}\,: weakly separated sets, strongly separated sets, quasi-commuting quantum minors, rhombus tiling, Grassmann necklace